MilkSilk/ML_finance/README.md

 • Prepare a master index of stock symbols and retrieve corresponding price data for each symbol (sources, e.g. Yahoo Finance or Google)

-# TODO
-The first date in each subsection is out internal deadline for a given part

-### 9.04 Functional and non-functional requirements document by 14/03/2022 (changed to 11/04/2022)
-Person responsible: Kasia Górczyńska

-• Gathered and summarised

 ### 9.04 Implement a simple analysis harness that (by 28/03/2022) (changed to 11/04/2022)
 Person responsible: Mikołaj Szymczak